Kulturtolk

 Top 10 Expat Concerns

-Filed under: Blog — Tags: , , , — admin @ 3:06 pm
+Filed under: Blog — Tags: , , , — kulturtolkNOadmin @ 3:06 pm

 This two-part series on Shelter Offshore website is a solid and thorough look at the Top 10 concerns expats have when taking that assignment abroad.
 It’s based on the HSBC Expat Explorer series of surveys reflecting the top concerns of expats going abroad, and Shelter Offshore website offers solutions for how to handle those concerns and overcome the challenges.